ccoenraets/es6-tutorial-react/ecmascript6-react-es6features.md

     };
     ```

-1. In MortgageCalculator, replace `getInitialState()` with a constructor:
+1. In MortgageCalculator, replace `getInitialState()` with a constructor and initialize the component's state:

     ```
     constructor(props) {